Bored? Let’s talk makeup.

 40. Ancient Roman toothpaste contained ammonia from human urine, which whitened the teeth.

-41. Cochineal is a red dye made of ground up beetles, and was used in ancient Incan and Aztec civilizations to color lips and nails red.
+41. Cochineal is a red dye made of ground up beetles

 42. In the 1930′s, a product called “Lash Lure” was sold in the U.S. as permanent mascara.
 It blinded more than a dozen women and killed one.

 43. In the 17th and 18th century, women dilated their eyes with drops from a plant called Belladonna, as it was considered attractive.
-Long term use damaged the eyes and lead to blindness.
+Long-term use damaged the eyes and led to blindness.

 45. In ancient Rome, “cosmetae” (where the word cosmetologist came from) were female servants who applied cosmetics to wealthy Roman women and bathed them in perfume.
 It is also said that cosmetae dissolved various cosmetic ingredients in their own saliva.